BrindleDigital/rentfetch/readme.txt

 * Fixing an error that prevented the property archive settings from saving properly
 * Adding a filter to allow for the default property archive order to be set
 * Connecting the settings for property archive order to the filter.
+* Style bugfix: when text overflows the text search area in the featured filters of the property search, it now will end in a ... (this is important for bookmarks)
+* Style bugfix: removing unwanted WP default spacing below the unit table
+* Making the single properties buttons hookable so that we don't have to constantly re-add this section when customizing client sites

 = 0.13.1 =